TheAssassin/mediaplayer-setup/Kodi/guisettings.xml.md

 "German" is just a placeholder for your locale, serving as an example here.

+Why is this spread out over n settings?
+It would be neat to select "German" and have _everything_ German with just one setting.

+Maybe even based on geo-ip location.
+Might select a maching weather provider automatically as well.

 ### By remastering the Kodi system (is persistent upon Kodi factory reset)

 Need to edit `/usr/share/kodi/config/guisettings.xml` in the squashfs `SYSTEM` file to include